When you think of a German Shepherd you may picture the typical black and tan one from movies.

 The most common sable combination is black hair over cream bands.
 Some even have gray over silver or black over silver combinations, which actually makes them look a lot like wolves.

 As you might expect, these dogs are completely white throughout their body.
-Although majestic looking, it’s still considered a faulty trait by most kennel standards.
+Although majestic looking, white is still considered a faulty trait by most kennel standards.

-The white is actually a genetic defect that masks all the black parts of the dog.
-Since this is undesirable in dog shows, they are rarely bred.
+White is actually a genetic defect that masks all the black parts of the dog.
+Since this is undesirable in dog shows they are rarely bred.

 But some enthusiasts do still breed them, and are now called by a variety of names such as the White Swiss Shepherd and the American-Canadian White Shepherd.
 You can learn more about dog breeds that look like German Shepherds (or descended from).

 “Blue” is often used for a dusty or somewhat light grey, and a grey leather nose.
 Sometimes these puppies are born with very light eyes as well.
 This too is a rare recessive gene, and considered a fault color by AKC.